jiajunhe98/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms

-This repository implements some Classical machine learning algorithms in Python with NumPy and SciPy.
+This repository implements some Classical machine learning algorithms in Python (with NumPy and SciPy).

 Comments and discussion are always highly appreciated :)